 And not only do they provide VA home loans, but they also offer:

-As you might expect, a company specializing in providing financial services to military personnel and veterans is an obvious go-to choice for VA home loans.
-But another advantage they offer is that they also provide conventional loans.
-This is an important option, since VA home loans don’t cover vacation homes and investment properties.
+But USAA also excels with conventional loans.
+This is important to know because VA home loans don’t cover vacation homes and investment properties.
 If you’re interested in purchasing or refinancing either property type, you’ll need to use a conventional loan.
 If so, USAA can help.

 USAA offers all types of VA mortgage loans, including loans for both purchases and refinances.
-You can take advantage of either fixed-rate mortgages or adjustable-rate loans, and VA Jumbo loans are available for the purchase or refinance of higher value properties.
+You can take advantage of either fixed-rate mortgages or adjustable-rate mortgage loans, and VA Jumbo loans are available for the purchase or refinance of higher value properties.

 Because it offers so many financial products and services, USAA can be especially valuable to active duty or new or recently separated veterans to begin the process of building a firm financial foundation in life.

-Navy Federal Credit Union
+4. Navy Federal Credit Union

 And much like Veterans United Home Loans, Navy Federal Credit Union can also help you in the home buying and selling process.
 They do this through their RealtyPlus program, which connects you with real estate agents who specialize in the purchase of properties using a VA mortgage.